 Specifically, only routine risk minimization measures in the form of the guidance contained in the summary of product characteristics (SmPC) and the corresponding product leaflets (PLs) are presently incorporated globally into standard clinical practice relating to Insulin Glargine 100 U/mL.
 No additional risk minimization measures (including non-promotional educational materials, etc.) are presently active in any country for any risks, including the important identified and potential risks specified in Table 3.
 As there has been a lengthy presence on the global market and an extensive exposure, spread over numerous countries, to the appropriate patient populations for Insulin Glargine 100 U/mL, there is a high degree of knowledge amongst health care professionals (HCPs) in all marketed countries in relation to the safety concerns associated with the use of this insulin glargine.
 The distribution of the corresponding SmPCs and PLs for Insulin Glargine 100 U/mL is in accordance with all national requirements, with additional access to SmPCs, and related product information available online.
 Effectiveness of risk minimization measures is assessed through routine pharmacovigilance activities.
-In connection with any new applications for the products that should require non-promotional educational materials, such educational materials will be provided in accordance with national requirements.
+In connection with any new applications for marketing authorizations in any additional countries or with any updates or other conditions for the products that should require non-promotional educational materials, such educational materials will be provided in accordance with national requirements.